-As to the election of the Class I director nominees under Proposal No. 1, you may vote "For" the election of the nominees proposed by the Board, or "Withhold" for the nominees being proposed.
+A. As to the election of the two (2) Class III director nominees under Proposal No. 1, you may vote "For" the election of the nominees proposed by the Board, or "Withhold" for the nominees being proposed.
 The directors will be elected by a plurality of votes cast at the Annual Meeting.

-With respect to Proposal No. 2 (granting the Board the authority to implement a reverse stock split) you may vote "For" or "Against" or "Abstain" for such proposal.
-Proposal No. 2 will be approved if a majority of common stock outstanding and present at the Annual Meeting is voted in favor of such proposal because this is considered an amendment to the Company's Amended and Restated Certificate of Incorporation.
+With respect to Proposal No. 2 (granting the Board the authority to implement a reverse stock split), you may vote "For" or "Against" or "Abstain" for such proposal.
+Proposal No. 2 will be approved if a majority of common stock outstanding is voted in favor of such proposal because this is considered an amendment to the Company's Amended and Restated Certificate of Incorporation.

-With respect to Proposal No. 3 (amendment to 2018 Plan), you may vote "For" or "Against" or "Abstain" for such proposal.
-Proposal No. 3 will be approved if a majority of the common stock present at the Annual Meeting is voted in favor of such proposal.
+With respect to Proposal No. 3 (executive compensation), you may vote "For" or "Against" or "Abstain" for such proposal.
+Proposal No. 3 will be approved if a majority of common stock outstanding and present at the Annual Meeting vote in favor of such proposal.